 \subsubsection{Radar Image Colorization}

 Song~\etal~\cite{song2017radar} developed a feature-extractor network and a feature-translator network for the colorization of single-polarization radar grayscale images\footnote{Code at \url{https://github.com/fudanxu/SAR-Colorization}}.
-To construct the feature-extractor network, the first seven layers of the VGG16~\cite{simonyan2015vgg} pre-trained on ImageNet~\cite{deng2009imagenet}, are used.
-The output of the feature extractor network is in the form of a hyper-column descriptor that is obtained by concatenating the corresponding pixels from all layers along with the input image.
+The first seven layers of the VGG16~\cite{simonyan2015vgg} pre-trained on ImageNet~\cite{deng2009imagenet} are used to construct the feature-extractor network.
+The output of the feature extractor network is a hyper-column descriptor obtained by concatenating the corresponding pixels from all layers with the input image.

-The final hyper-column descriptor, thus obtained, is fed into the feature-translator network that is composed of five fully connected layers.
-As a final step, the feature-translator network uses softmax function to obtain the output similar to classification, which is achieved by constructing nine groups of neurons representing nine polarimetric.
+The final hyper-column descriptor, thus obtained, is fed into the feature-translator network composed of five fully connected layers.
+As a final step, the feature-translator network uses the softmax function to obtain an output similar to that of classification, which is achieved by constructing nine groups of neurons representing nine polarimetrics.
 The ReLU activation function follows each convolutional layer in both networks.
-Furthermore, to train both the feature-extractor and feature-translator, full polarimetric radar image patches are employed.
+Furthermore, full polarimetric radar image patches are employed to train the feature extractor and feature translator.